top of page

 Camera Settings: The Da Vinci Code of Photography

 Aperture, shutter speed, ISO, white balance – it's like learning a secret language that only cameras and a handful of photography nerds understand.
-But hey, master these, and you’re basically a wizard conjuring images out of thin air.
+But hey, master these, and you’re a wizard conjuring images out of thin air.
 Just don't expect your camera to turn into a pumpkin at midnight.

 Camera settings - George Tatakis Photography